30.01.2020 - Berlin

 Higher Education Institutions cooperate with external partners from business, politics, culture and civil society in a variety of ways.
 Knowledge exchange – i.e. the bidirectional exchange of knowledge and technology in research and teaching – is becoming increasingly important for the profile development of universities.
 Many institutions are currently developing transfer and cooperation strategies and defining institutional goals for their knowledge exchange.
 In this context, universities report on multifarious knowledge exchange activities in humanities, social sciences and the Arts (SSHA).
 At the same time, there is a desire to increase further the potential of those disciplines with regard to knowledge exchange.
 This experience hits a world in which calls for the implementation of the "Third Mission", for innovation and impact affect the universities as a whole, but SSHA in particular.

 In relation to SSHA knowledge exchange, universities repeatedly name three topics that need to be tackled:

-Along these questions, selected higher education institutions from European countries will present how they address these challenges and share their experiences.
-Based on these experiences, we will discuss conclusions and inspiration for German higher education institutions.
+Along these questions, selected higher education institutions from European countries presented how they address these challenges and share their experiences.
+Based on these experiences, we discussed conclusions and inspiration for German higher education institutions.

-The workshop wants to encourage, inspire and stimulate university representatives – vice-presidents, deans and transfer officers – who want to professionalise knowledge exchange from the SSHA.
+The workshop wanted to encourage, inspire and stimulate university representatives – vice-presidents, deans and transfer officers – who want to professionalise knowledge exchange from the SSHA.